Andrew C. Hecker Memorial Award

 The Liberty Achievement Award was created to honor those attorneys and judges who take a leadership role in promoting diversity in the profession of law by demonstrating, through choices made in their careers and work done in private and/or public sector positions, that they have actively promoted diversity.
 This would include their own career, leadership positions and work done to advance diverse attorneys in the profession.
 Other considerations would include significant substantive legal work in areas of diversity, as well as community service and/or pro bono work in diversity.

-Learn more about the TIPS Liberty Achievement Award
+Learn more about the TIPS Liberty Achievement Award and its Recipients

 TIPS Pursuit of Justice Award